epn-vespa/tutorials/surfaces/shape_models/shape_models.md

 *Fig. 7: a) Phobos with Z coordinate on plates (grey scale) and a dummy parameter overlaid on plates in a Region of Interest (color) b) Lower resolution example on Vesta*

 ### 4- Using other shape formats

 #### SPICE digital shape kernels (dsk)

-Space mission data are commonly projected on shape models provided by SPICE dsk kernels.
-These are binary files with extension .bds, which do not enter TOPCAT directly.
+Space mission data are commonly projected on shape models provided by SPICE dsk kernels (with extension .bds).
+These are binary files which do not enter TOPCAT directly.
 However, the DSKEXP command converts them to several formats, including the .ver format used above.
 Once the paths are set on your system, type for instance:

 ``
 dskexp -dsk phobos_g_288m_spc_0000n00000_v001.bds -text phobos.ver -format ver``